majazimnoch/code-day6/README.md

 # Color picker
 ## Intro
-This is the sexithg project of my 30-day coding challenge.
+This is the sixth project of my 30-day coding challenge.
 The project includes following tech stuff: HTML, CSS, JavaScript.

 ## Idea
 The goal was to make a color picker.
 After clicking the botton, we get a random color.
 The background is changing to the new color and we also see the # code which represents the particular color.